 5. Why can’t the deposit be paid to the seller instead of the seller’s agent?

 If the seller goes bankrupt or disappears with the deposit, the buyer is not protected.
 When the deposit is held by the real estate brokerage, it is in trust and is also protected by insurance so even if the brokerage goes bankrupt, the buyer can get their money back.

 6. If the buyer is not satisfied with their home inspection, how can a seller refuse to release the deposit back to the buyer?

 This happens more than you think.
-A deposit cannot be released unless both the buyer and seller agree.
+Real estate deposits cannot be released unless both the buyer and seller agree.
 If a seller believes that the buyer did not act in good faith in trying to satisfy their condition, whether it is a home inspection, financing or a condominium status certificate review, they can refuse to release the deposit.
-This means it stays in the broker's trust account until a judge decides who gets it, which can take years.
+This means it stays in the broker’s trust account until a judge decides who gets it, which can take years.
 As a precaution, buyers should consider making two deposits in their offer, a small one of say one per cent when the offer is accepted, and a second larger deposit once the condition is satisfied.

 Be serious and understand the rules about deposits before you sign any real estate contract.
 It is expensive to change your mind later.

 — Credits for this article go to MARK WEISLEDER Real Estate Lawyer, Author, Speaker